Which language is useful in a cause and effect essay?

 - Fewer and fewer students are finding relevant jobs after they graduate from university.
 What factors might be creating this situation, and how is this affecting students in the years after they graduate?

-Once you’ve completed all four lessons about cause and effect essays, you might also wish to download our beginner, intermediate and advanced worksheets to test your progress or print for your students.
+Once you’ve completed all four chapters about cause and effect essays, you might also wish to download our beginner, intermediate and advanced worksheets to test your progress or print for your students.
 These professional PDF worksheets can be easily accessed for only a few Academic Marks.